 If you contact us and are unable to collect your card within one hour, we will have to destroy any cards present for your security.
 We will log the cards received/destroyed and communicate the relevant details to you.

 We operate most of the stations we call at.
-However, we do not operate stations from Widney Manor to Kidderminster inclusive (except for Solihull and Birmingham Moor Street) and from Claverdon to Stratford-Upon-Avon inclusive, these stations are operated by London Midland.
+However, we do not operate stations from Widney Manor to Kidderminster inclusive (except for Solihull and Birmingham Moor Street) and from Claverdon to Stratford-Upon-Avon inclusive, these stations are operated by London NorthWestern.
 We also do not operate station from Harrow-on-the-Hill to Amersham inclusive, these stations are operated by Transport for London.
+GWR operate Oxford station.

-We charge 30p at Marylebone to bring us in line with other London Terminal stations.
-The 30p is used to supply dedicated security and cleaning.
+The 30p charge at Marylebone is used to supply dedicated security and cleaning.
 Toilets are available on board all of our trains.

 At London Marylebone station we often stack our trains in the platforms to increase the amount of services we can run.
 However, we can only announce one train per platform at a time so that our passengers board the correct train.
 Unfortunately this means that sometimes there is only 10 minutes for passengers to get to their train.